schyen/MetaboMate/README.md

 # Installation

-Installing the MetaboMate package from GitHub requires the developer tools R package:
+The MetaboMate package is currently hosted on GitHub.
+Installing it requires the developer tools R package:
 ```r
 install.packages('devtools')
 library(devtools)
 ```

-The following command installs the MetaboMate package, including two tutorials.
+Now, the following command installs the MetaboMate package:

 **`devtools::install_github('kimsche/MetaboMate', build_vignettes=TRUE)`**

-The installation can take up to about 3 minutes as the installation builds the tutorials, which come with high-resolution NMR example data.
+The installation process can take up to about 3 minutes as the tutorials are build locally with high-resolution NMR example data.

 &nbsp;

-#### Installation Notes for R Beginners
+#### Installation Notes for R Starters

-There might come up **warning messages** (eg. *time zone unknown*).
+There might come up **warning messages** (eg. *unknown time zone*).
 These are not a problem! :pray:
 However, **error messages** are a problem as these stop the installation process.

+&nbsp;

 #### Solutions to Common Installation Errors: